When AI Meets the FDA: Building a Regulatory Layer for AI Development

 The insight: every pipeline should start and end with a constraints agent.
 Define the box, then build in the box, then verify you're still in the box.

-Creating a regulated pipeline forced a level of rigor that exposed weaknesses in our other two architectures:
+Creating a regulated layer forced a level of rigor that exposed weaknesses in our other architectures:

 Universal lesson: Building the most regulated pipeline first would have made all our architectures better from the start.
-The FDA doesn’t add unnecessary steps — every requirement exists because someone got hurt when it was missing.
+The FDA doesn't add unnecessary steps.
+Every requirement exists because something went wrong when it was missing.

 The Bottom Line